How long do "fake ID websites" take to deliver?

 What delivery claims are the biggest scam signals?

-Any delivery claim that sounds “guaranteed” is a red flag especially when the payment is irreversible and the seller avoids normal customer protections.
-Illegal sellers can’t offer real consumer rights, and scammers don’t want to.
+Any delivery claim that sounds "guaranteed" is a red flag especially when the payment is irreversible and the seller avoids normal customer protections.
+Illegal sellers can't offer real consumer rights, and scammers don't want to.
+The FTC consumer protection division provides guidance on what to do when online purchases never arrive.

 Watch for these delivery-related tells: